How to Apply:

 Master of Science in Occupational Therapy - Entry Level

 Along with your completed application accompanied by $50 non-refundable application fee, you’ll need to provide a few supporting materials.
-The application deadline is November 15, 2013 for the entry level MSOT program that will begin in the Spring 2014 Semester.
+The application process will open on July 1, 2016 for the entry level MSOT program that will begin in the Fall 2017 Semester.
 Because there’s lead time required for some items, here’s a step-by-step process that seems to work best for candidates:

-Complete your online application.
+- Complete your online application.
 While you wait for your transcripts to be processed, you can begin your online application, which lets you build, edit and save sections of your application along the way.
+We strongly recommend using either Firefox or Chrome browsers when completing the online application.
+Please note if you have already submitted your application, you can check the progress of your application by logging onto Alvernia’s Self-Service Center.

 Evidence of completion of the following course work with a grade of “C” or higher: